elkrammer/git-slot/README.md

 # git-slot

-git-slot makes Git worktrees usable by turning branches into directories.
+git-slot is an opinionated tool that turns Git worktrees into a directory-based workflow.

 No more `git stash` gymnastics. no more "oh shit i committed to the wrong branch".
 Every branch gets its own directory you can switch between instantly.